The Saboteur™

 “The Saboteur still holds up and runs great on the Steam Deck (60fps at max settings with no fps dip, quiet fan, and good battery life).”

-“The worst one is when I exit to Windows and the game freezes so bad that sound ticks and the Ctrl+Alt+Del menu won't even get you out; I had to restart the whole rig!”
+“The worst one is when I exit to Windows and the game freezes so badly that the sound ticks and the Ctrl+Alt+Del menu won't even get you out; I couldn't access anything and had to restart the whole rig!”

 - 100 % positive mentions